- Home |

 The Functional Requirements Specification is designed to be read by a general audience.
 Readers should understand the system, but no particular technical knowledge should be required to understand the document.

 Functional requirements should include functions performed by specific screens, outlines of work-flows performed by the system, and other business or compliance requirements the system must meet.
-Examples might include:
+Download an example functional requirements specification or use these quick examples below.

 Depending on the system being described, different categories of requirements are appropriate.
 System Owners, Key End-Users, Developers, Engineers, and Quality Assurance should all participate in the requirement gathering process, as appropriate to the system.